1jour1vin

 Very fruity and crisp: blackcurrant, spices (nutmeg, pepper), eucalyptus, mineral notes

-Fresh and tannic, a delicious balance between fruit and spice, a hint of oak, and great length in both structure and aroma.
-A straightforward, firm wine.
+Fresh and tannic, with a rich balance of fruit and spice, a hint of oak, and a long finish in both structure and aroma.
+A straightforward and firm wine

 Serve